Unity-Technologies/com.unity.cinemachine/Documentation~/cinemachine.md

 ## Requirements

 Cinemachine has no external dependencies.
 Just install it and start using it.
-If you are also using the Post Processing Stack (version 2), then you need to install the Cinemachine PostProcessing Adapter Package from the Cinemachine menu.
-This installs code that connects the two packages and enables virtual cameras to have Post Processing profiles.

-This Cinemachine version 2.2 is compatible with the following versions of the Unity Editor:
+This Cinemachine version 2.6 is compatible with the following versions of the Unity Editor:

-* 2017.1 and later
+* 2018.4.17f1 and later